Beyond Gaze Points: Augmenting Eye Movement with Brainwave Data for Multimodal User Authentication in Extended Reality: Results and Testbed

-In summary, our choice for both eye movement and brainwave data resulted in a significant improvement in the performance of our authentication system.
+In summary, the weak correlation in synchronized data and strong correlation within modalities explain why the fusion of brainwave and eye movement data significantly improves the performance of our authentication system.
 Thus, we see our hypothesis confirmed that multimodal authentication based on eye movement and brainwaves substantially enhances the reliability of authentication using consumer-grade equipment with low sample recorder rates.